springload/react-svg-icon/README.md

 ## Example

-You can find example here: https://springload.github.io/react-svg-icon/
+You can find an example here: https://springload.github.io/react-svg-icon/